 Growing up in California, In-n-Out Burger was the be all, end all when it came to burgers.
 I moved away from California in 2005 and lived on the East Coast (I still call Virginia “home”) for almost ten years before moving to the Pacific Northwest.
 The closest In-n-Out to me now is in Medford, Oregon and I long for the day my childhood burger love makes its way further north into the Cascades.

 A few years ago, the owner of my CrossFit gym, Laurie, introduced me to Dutch Bros Coffee.
 I do enjoy my morning coffee, but I am not a coffee-aficionado by any means.
 Up until I became aware of Dutch Bros Coffee, Dunkin Donuts coffee was my jam.
 Even when I hit up the Starbucks by my office, I just get a Grande Blonde Roast.
 I don’t need anything fancy, I keep things simple.
 I would probably bumble my way around a complicated order and be made fun of anyways.
+A friend of mine once told me that she was thinking about Opening A Coffee Shop so she would be the one behind coffee we had in our local area.
+While it was an interesting idea, I don’t believe she really went anywhere with it.
+That’s a shame because it would have been nice to see.

 So back to Dutch Bros Coffee.
 Laurie always talked about Dutch Bros Coffee.
 She would post pictures of their coffee when she went to visit family in Oregon.
 I was intrigued and soon learned about the cult status of their coffee, much like my In-n-Out.
 Lacey, WA had a location and one day, I happened to find myself there and I ordered a regular coffee with some cream and sugar in the drive-thru.
 For two reasons, I was immediately hooked.
 One, the coffee was amazing and two, the drive-thru staff were some of the nicest people I had ever met.